-Methotrexate may cause very serious side effects.
-Some side effects of methotrexate may cause death.
-You should only take methotrexate to treat life-threatening cancer, or certain other conditions that are very severe and that cannot be treated with other medications.
+Methotrexate may cause very serious, life-threatening side effects.
+You should only take methotrexate to treat cancer or certain other conditions that are very severe and that cannot be treated with other medications.
 Talk to your doctor about the risks of taking methotrexate for your condition.

 Methotrexate may cause a decrease in the number of blood cells made by your bone marrow.
 Tell your doctor if you have or have ever had a low number of any type of blood cells or any other problem with your blood cells.
-Your doctor may tell you not to take methotrexate unless you have life-threatening cancer.
 Call your doctor immediately if you experience any of the following symptoms: sore throat, chills, fever, or other signs of infection; unusual bruising or bleeding; excessive tiredness; pale skin; or shortness of breath.

 Methotrexate may cause liver damage, especially when it is taken for a long period of time.
 If you drink or have ever drunk large amounts of alcohol or if you have or have ever had liver disease, your doctor may tell you not to take methotrexate unless you have a life-threatening form of cancer because there is a higher risk that you will develop liver damage.
 The risk that you will develop liver damage may also be higher if you are elderly, obese, or have diabetes.
 Tell your doctor if you are taking any of the following medications: acitretin (Soriatane), azathioprine (Imuran), isotretinoin (Accutane), sulfasalazine (Azulfidine), or tretinoin (Vesanoid).
 Ask your doctor about the safe use of alcoholic beverages while you are taking methotrexate.
 Call your doctor immediately if you experience any of the following symptoms: nausea, extreme tiredness, lack of energy, loss of appetite, pain in the upper right part of the stomach, yellowing of the skin or eyes, or flu-like symptoms.
 Your doctor may order liver biopsies (removal of a small piece of liver tissue to be examined in a laboratory) before and during your treatment with methotrexate.